 - Geylang - red light district, arguably the most interesting area, more affordable

 The bars and restaurants of Tanjong Pagar are great for a more international experience.
-My favourite spot for local food is Old Airport Road hawker centre in the east or Maxwell Road hawker centre in central.
+My favorite spot for local food is Old Airport Road Hawker Center in East Sinagpore or Maxwell Road Hawker Center in Central.
 Must try dishes are wanton mee and chicken rice.

 For a chilled out day, I love taking a bumboat to Pulau Ubin for a day of walking and exploring.
 Lazarus Island is also just a short ferry ride away and it has a beautiful beach.

 If you're looking for more ideas, check out my top things to do in Singapore.

 Visa Options for Foreigners

 80% of countries do not require a tourist visa to visit Singapore and you can stay 30 or 90 days depending on your nationality.
 You can’t rent accommodation on a tourist visa though so keep that in mind if you're a digital nomad planning to work and travel while on a tourist visa.
 You'll need to stick with hotels or renting a house through a site like Airbnb.

 All foreigners must work permits to work her and you need to have a job before you can apply for a work visa.
 There are lots of different visa options depending on your skills and personal situation.
 You can check your eligibility for an Employment Pass or S-Pass using the handy online tool.